 What is Direct Sourcing Recruitment?

-An effective Direct Sourcing strategy will help organizations save on cost during the talent acquisition process; however, the opposite can also be true if employers don't have the proper resources in place or a formal program to manage the process.
+An effective Direct Sourcing strategy will help organizations achieve many benefits like saving on costs during the talent acquisition process; however, the opposite can also be true if employers don't have the proper resources in place or a formal program to manage the process.

 Is your organization prepared for Direct Sourcing?